-- The Out-of-Network Provider can charge you the difference between their bill and the Plan's Maximum Allowed Amount plus any Deductible and/or Coinsurance/Copayments, unless your claim involves a Surprise Billing Claim; - You may have higher cost sharing amounts (i.e., Deductibles, Coinsurance, and/or Copayments), unless your claim involves a Surprise Billing Claim. - You will have to pay for services that are not Medically Necessary; - You will have to pay non-Covered Services; - You may have to file claims; and - You must make sure any necessary Precertification is done.
+- The Out-of-Network Provider can charge you the difference between their bill and the Plan's Maximum Allowed Amount plus any Deductible and/or Coinsurance/Copayments; - You may have higher cost sharing amounts (i.e., Deductibles, Coinsurance, and/or Copayments). - You will have to pay for services that are not Medically Necessary; - You will have to pay non-Covered Services;

+- You may have to file claims; and - You must make sure any necessary Precertification is done.
 (Please see the "Getting Approval for Benefits" section for further details.) - After Coinsurance is applied, certain Out-of-Network benefits, such as inpatient and outpatient Facilities, are payable based on a maximum payment.
 If your Out-of-Network Deductible has not been satisfied and you submit a claim for services which have a maximum payment (e.g., per day, visit or admission), we will apply only up to the applicable maximum payment, not the Maximum Allowed Amount, toward your Out-of-Network Deductible.
 For all other Out-of-Network benefits that are not payable based on a maximum payment, we will apply only up to the Maximum Allowed Amount toward your Out-of-Network Deductible.